Ickey Woods: Early life

-Elbert Woods was given the nickname "Ickey" based on his little brother's pronunciation of his given first name, which sounded like "E-E." He attended Edison High School in Fresno, California, where he played sports.
+Woods was given the nickname "Ickey" based on his little brother's pronunciation of his given first name, which sounded like "E-E." He attended Edison High School in Fresno, California, where he played sports.
 He received one college football scholarship, from the University of Nevada, Las Vegas (UNLV), where he was a four-year letterwinner for the UNLV Rebels.
-As a freshman in 1984, the Rebels, led by future NFL star quarterback Randall Cunningham, went 11-2 and won the California Bowl 30-13 against the Toledo Rockets, a game in which Woods rushed nine times for 53 yards and one touchdown.
+As a freshman in 1984, the Rebels, led by future NFL quarterback Randall Cunningham, went 11-2 and won the California Bowl 30-13 against the Toledo Rockets, a game in which Woods rushed nine times for 53 yards and one touchdown.

-In his senior year of 1987, he broke out and led the nation in rushing with 1,658 yards, with 6.4 yards per attempt.
-That total remains the second-most in UNLV history, and he still holds the school record in single-game rushing attempts with 37 in two different games.
+In his senior year of 1987, Woods broke out and led the nation in rushing with 1,658 yards, with 6.4 yards per attempt.
+That total remains the second-most in UNLV history, and he holds the school record in single-game rushing attempts with 37 in two different games.
 In one of those games, he ran for a personal-best 265 yards against the University of the Pacific.
 He rushed for more than 100 yards in nine games, and more than 200 yards three times, in 1987, and was named first-team All Big West.
 He was inducted into the UNLV Athletic Hall of Fame in 1998.

 Professional career

 The Cincinnati Bengals of the National Football League (NFL) drafted Woods in the second round (31st overall) of the 1988 NFL draft.
-He was a breakout star as a rookie, setting franchise rookie records for rushing with 1,066 yards (since broken by Corey Dillon), 15 touchdowns, and an NFL-leading 5.3 yards per carry, along with 228 yards and three touchdowns in the playoffs as the Bengals advanced to Super Bowl XXIII.
+He set franchise rookie records for rushing with 1,066 yards (later broken by Corey Dillon), 15 touchdowns, and an NFL-leading 5.3 yards per carry, along with 228 yards and three touchdowns in the playoffs as the Bengals advanced to Super Bowl XXIII.
 His team lost the game 20-16 to the San Francisco 49ers, but he finished as the game's leading rusher with 79 yards.

 Woods tore his left anterior cruciate ligament (ACL) in the second game of the 1989 season, a 41-10 victory over the Pittsburgh Steelers.
 He missed 13 months.
 By the time he returned, his starting role was filled by Harold Green.
 In 1990, Woods had 64 rushes for 268 yards and six touchdowns to go with 20 receptions and 162 yards receiving.
 Woods injured his right knee in the 1991 preseason.
-He returned at midseason but he ran for just 97 yards on 36 carries.
+He returned at midseason and ran for 97 yards on 36 carries.
 He was out of football by age 26.
 His career statistics include 332 carries for 1,525 yards and 27 touchdowns, along with 47 receptions for 397 yards.
 Woods was later named #7 on NFL Top 10's Top Ten One-Shot Wonders.